sucom/CoWinPro/README.md

 ---

->**NOTE:** This extension is for Desktop Chrome / Edge.
+>**NOTE:** This extension is for Desktop Chrome, Edge and Firefox.
 For mobile, use [Kiwi Browser](https://kiwibrowser.com/) and visit [Chrome Web Store](https://chrome.google.com/webstore/detail/cowin-pro/leebmggfmncbgjnjlfbbekamkiimhlkl) to install this extension.